beyescay/memento/README.md

 ## But, why Memento?
 Haven't you heard of Sticky notes?

 I think I am better than sticky notes for many reasons.
-For starters, I don't fall off from your fridge door directly into oblivion!
+For starters, I don't fall off from your fridge door directly into oblivion ;)

 In a normal week, humans learn a lot of new information on various days of the week which they would like to remember forever.
 But, it would be a really herculean task to manually keep track of the revision schedule of all these different new information.
 And, this is where I can help.
 I can keep track of the revision schedule of every new information that you learn.
 And when it is time to revise/revisit, I will send you a notification in the app asking you to revise.
 This way you don't have to worry about manully keeping track of the revision schedule.